mtemal/StratuxCombinedIngestion/README.md

 RAW TCP port (30002) results in garbage data in the webpage.

-Periodic reboots will be required as Stratux by default runs in Read Only mode which becomexs filled with logs around 3 days.
+Periodic reboots will be required as Stratux by default runs in Read Only mode which becomes filled with logs around 3 days.